Chicago Style Guide 17th Edition: Chapter in an edited book

 According to Michael Sheringham in Restless Cities, the rubbish or waste of a city can be seen as a sort of archive.²

 Footnote: #.
 First Author(s) First name Initials Last name, “Title of Chapter,” in Book Title, ed.
-First name Initials Last name (Place of Publication: Publisher, Year of publication), Page.
+First name Initials Last name of editor (Place of Publication: Publisher, Year of publication), Page.

 2. Michael Sheringham, “Archiving,” in Restless Cities, ed.
 Matthew Beaumont and Gregory Dart (London: Verson, 2010), 9.